256-bit encryption

 on the lifeboats, all while dressed in their finest.

-The businessman later remarked, “we’ve dressed up in
+The businessman remarked, “we’ve dressed up in

 our best and are prepared to go down like